RockonWeb/NeuroBot/README.md

 # NeuroBot
 Telegram-bot for access to neural networks.

-This bot can response to your messages, images and stickers
+This bot can response to your messages, images and stickers(It's because I'm able to)

 I use ProxyAPI, but you can use OpenAI similar API's